nacollard/GoogleHackathon2024-Lighthouse-Pro/README.md

-# GoogleHackathon24-Lighthouse Pro : Lighthouse Enhanced With the Capabilities of Gemini
+# GoogleHackathon24-Lighthouse-Pro : Lighthouse extended with the power of Gemini

 ## Description